BAY RIDGE, BROOKLYN · LAST UPDATED MAY 2026

 Best Time to Sell in Bay Ridge

-Monthly closing volume based on 497 residential sales recorded by the NYC Department of Finance.
-Months highlighted in orange indicate above-average demand.
+Monthly closing volume based on 488 residential sales recorded by the NYC Department of Finance over the past 12 months.
+Months highlighted in orange indicate above-average demand (≥110% of the average monthly volume).

 Jan